 Contact an Orange County living trust attorney to schedule a consultation regarding our California firm’s trust services.

-In addition, with the government scrambling for money, many doubt that Congress will go for total abolishment of the estate tax.
-In the event the estate tax is not repealed, if structured right, a trust may save your estate money in federal taxes by making full use of your individual exemption amounts.
-Presently, in 2012, you can pass up to 5.12 million dollars to your heirs free of estate tax.
+Presently, in 2021, you can pass up to $11.7 million dollars to your heirs free of federal estate tax.
 Ordinarily, when you pass property to your surviving spouse, all of your property is included in your estate for federal estate tax purposes.
 However, your spouse is allowed to use what’s called a “marital deduction” so that no estate tax is due when you die.
 While this is great for the time being, down the road, that same property may be subject to estate tax when the surviving spouse dies under certain circumstances.
 Basically by using the marital deduction, you have wasted the use of the individual exemption amount.